istio/istio/demos/apps/echo/README.md

     kubectl apply -f <(istioctl kube-inject -f echo-app.yaml) kubectl apply -f <(istioctl kube-inject -f logic-app.yaml)

-This will deploy two pods, each running a simple echo server and client, and will create two kubernetes services called "echo" and "logic".
+This will deploy two pods, each running a simple echo server and client, and will create two Kubernetes services called "echo" and "logic".

 **Send some traffic**